What does the Bible say about praying for your child?

 I felt the Lord was not only telling me to pray for my son, but also to send him a quick e-mail letting him know he was in my prayers.

-I was in the middle of something, but really felt I should do it right then.
+Being right in the middle of something, I felt like finishing what I was doing or maybe reaching out later, but I really felt I should do it right away.

 “Hey, I was just thinking of you, and wanted to let you know that I’m praying for you!
 Hope you have a good Sunday.

-Within a short time, I received the following reply:
+Within a very short time, I received the following reply:

 “Thanks, Mom!
 I need it today.

 I know it wasn’t my timing that had anything to do with it.
 But rather, it was my being in tune to God’s voice encouraging me to pray for him right then.
 I followed God’s prompting to pray for my child and it was the perfect timing.

 You see, I kind of had the thought that he might have been feeling discouraged.
 I felt he possibly even asked God to show Him that He cared, and that others cared too.